Tony Quinn (businessman): Yoga

-One letter claimed many Psychiatrists recommended Tony Quinn's Yoga for similar cases.
+One letter claimed many psychiatrists recommended Tony Quinn's Yoga for similar cases.

 A photostat of a letter written by a commune member named Sean Nolan was in circulation and claimed "The classes were unique.
 And Tony was unique.
 He was taught by no man, followed no teacher, for he was born with certain abilities which made all of this unnecessary."

 The letter described how people like Mozart, Leonardo da Vinci and Thomas Edison attributed their creations to a greater intelligence that Quinn possessed, and that "Jesus, Buddha and other great masters of the past" used this intelligence.
 The letter stated that in the world was only one man who could "practice this meditation at its perfect level – Tony Quinn".

 The letter went on "he seems to be transformed into light as the aura vanishes and the outline of his body becomes indefinite".
 The letter later claimed Quinn could heal the sick and cast out evil spirits.

 In 1977 the Evening Press reported on the disappearance of two members of the Howth commune of 34 members living together for 4 years.
 The commune's library contained books on Occult, "How To" books", Health and Fitness, Factual, Religious, Classic and Astrology subjects.
 Quinn himself did not live in the commune.
 When asked about the finances Quinn responded "Everybody thinks I am making a fortune".

 Quinn addressed the claims that families have been broken by his influence, "People say We break up families — but the opposite should be the case".
 When asked about the high costs he responded "Our ambition would be to give classes for nothing.
 But it seems people don't attend in the same way, as when they pay for them."

 Martin and Margaret Forde, both long time followers of Quinn, were seen at the Templeogue commune in 1974 and Martin was seen at the Howth commune in 1977.

-Educo Model
+Educo

 During an early seminar Quinn held in 1994 he revealed thoughts on his purpose.
 He spoke about how he did not know if he was starting a cult, and how he felt his purpose could be to work with millions of people.
 His stated he required followers to submit totally to him and to not resist.
 He talked about being able to determine the thoughts you have, likening them to computer programs that together form a personality that is not yourself.

 Quinn teaches his Educo Model on the ten-day remote overseas seminars which the Educo World website states offers the following results within a statistical-sample: